New ways to celebrate Advent with kids

 2. Baby boy birth announcement — When a family welcomes a new baby, they often send a birth announcement to friends and family.
 Children can celebrate the birth of Jesus like this as well.
 Have children work together to create a birth announcement for Jesus — complete with a footprint from a baby in the nursery, with the consent of the infant's parents.
 Make two copies per child — one to keep and one to share to spread the news of Jesus’ birth.

-4. Memories for the New Year – Reflect on the previous year and capture children’s memories that can become part of your family and church story.
+4. Memories for the New Year — Reflect on the previous year and capture children’s memories that can become part of your family and church story.
 Capture these on camera, draw pictures, write songs or have older children journal.
-The General Board of Discipleship suggests some great questions, including:
+Discipleship Ministries suggests some great questions, including:

 - What was your favorite thing that our family did together this year?